Jason Brown (figure skater): 2020–2021 season

 Brown was assigned to compete at the 2020 Skate Canada International, but the event was also canceled due to the pandemic.

 As a result, Brown made his season debut at the 2021 U.S. Championships in Las Vegas, placing third in the short program with a clean skate.
 In the free skate, he fell on a quad toe loop that was also deemed underrotated and singled a planned triple Axel, placing fourth in that segment, but remained in third place overall and won the bronze medal.
-He was named to the American team for the 2021 World Championships in Stockholm.
+He was named to the American team for the 2021 World Championships in Stockholm, Sweden.

 Brown placed seventh in the short program at the World Championships with a clean skate.
-Brown attempted a quad Salchow jump in the free skate, but it was deemed underrotated.
-Making one other minor jump error, he was eighth in that segment and remained seventh overall.
+Brown attempted a quad Salchow in the free skate, but it was deemed underrotated.
+Making one other minor jump error, he placed eighth in that segment and remained seventh overall.
 Brown and Nathan Chen's placements at the World Championships were sufficient to qualify at least two berths for American men at the 2022 Winter Olympics, but only the possibility of a third because Vincent Zhou failed to qualify for the free skate.

 Brown competed at the 2021 World Team Trophy, where he served as team captain and helped Team USA win the silver medal.
 He placed third in the short program and eighth in the free skate, with his total score ranking sixth among the men.

-2021–2022 season
+2021–2022 season: Two Grand Prix medals

 Brown made his season debut at the 2021 CS Finlandia Trophy, winning the gold medal.
 Returning to the Grand Prix, he took the silver medal at the 2021 Skate Canada International to start.
 He said he was "a little disappointed" with the free skate after two jump errors but overall was satisfied with his result.
 Brown went on to place third in the short program and fourth in the free skate at the 2021 Internationaux de France, winning the bronze medal and thus medaling at both of his Grand Prix events for the first time in his career.
 Attempting a quad Salchow in the free skate, he two-footed the landing but was credited with full rotation for the first time.
 Brown's results qualified him to the Grand Prix Final, but it was subsequently canceled due to restrictions prompted by the Omicron variant.